Professional doctorate in advanced practice and research: consultation and the organisation (D10D)

 “As an independent practitioner I have been able to think more clearly about my work.”

-This course is for you if you are an organisational consultant who has some education and/or experience in a systems-psychodynamic approach to consultancy wishing to extend your skills and deepen your knowledge.
-You should have a thirst for learning and a desire to explore a research idea in depth.
+This course is for you if you are an organisational consultant who has prior education and experience in working from a systems-psychodynamic approach to consultancy and you wish to question and extend your skills and deepen your knowledge.
+Organisational consultants looking to move into positions requiring sophisticated capacities to research organisational phenomena will also enjoy this course.

 In order to undertake this course, we ask that you: